techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/certified-hardware.md

 >[!Important]
 >The Microsoft Teams Devices Certification Program ensures certified devices meet specific requirements for hardware design and performance only.
 The certification program doesn't evaluate feature-level or cloud environment support.

-Certified Microsoft Teams Rooms systems are available on both Windows and Android operating systems.
-Whether you should choose a Teams Rooms system on Windows or Android depends on your specific needs and budget.
-Select the **Teams Rooms for Windows** tab for a complete list of certified systems and links to their respective product sites.

-For a comparison of features available on each operating system, check out [Teams Rooms on Windows and Android feature comparison](teams-devices-feature-comparison.md).

 To see Teams Rooms pricing, see the [Teams Rooms product showcase](https://www.microsoft.com/microsoft-teams/across-devices/devices/category/teams-rooms/20).

 Numerous certified peripherals, from speakers to microphones and cameras, are available for use with Teams Rooms systems.
 Select the **Peripherals** tab for a complete list of peripherals and links to their respective product sites.